jeanyjean/locatitude-api/README.md

 * Number of Covid 19 cases near the visited location
 * Covid19 trend for each province
 * PM2.5 trend for each province
-* Infection rate of 1 million people per day for visited province
+* Infection rate of 1 million people per day for the visited province

+## Prerequisites
+* Python 3.7.3 or higher
+* Node.js 16.13.0 or higher
+* OpenAPI 5.3.0 (If you want to rebuild the project)
+* openapi-to-graphql-cli@2.5.0 (Install using npm)
+* More libraries will be install from requirements.txt

-Access [Locatitude Swagger UI](loca-titude.herokuapp.com/locatitude/ui) or run locally(with graphs) below
+Access [Locatitude Swagger UI](loca-titude.herokuapp.com/locatitude/ui) or run locally (with graphs) below

 ## How to run the API locally.<br />
 1. Access to a command-line/terminal window and clone/download code from github.